MozambiqueOfficial Name: Republic of Mozambique

 - Pedestrians have been mugged at all hours of the day.
 Avoid isolated areas and walking at night, even in well-known tourist areas.

 - Avoid walking along the Marginal south of the Southern Sun Hotel and Avenida Friedrich Engels and Rua Caracol.

 - Avoid walking along roads bordered by wooded areas, as criminals may hide there.

 Johannesburg International Airport:

 - Secure your bags.
 Use an airport plastic wrapping service.

 - Avoid placing currency and high value items in checked luggage when transiting.

-Landmines: Mozambique was declared free of all known landmines in 2015; however, there could remain unknown mines in very rural areas.
+Landmines: Mozambique was declared free of all known landmines in 2015; however, unknown mines could remain in very rural areas.
 Seek local information before going off-road outside major cities.

-Information about specific safety and security issues can be found on the U.S. Embassy Maputo’s website under “Messages for U.S. Citizen.”
+Information about specific safety and security issues can be found on the U.S. Embassy Maputo’s website under “Messages for U.S. Citizens.”

 Victims of Crime: